Sign up to our Newsletter

 Practice Diligent, Continuous Review

-Plan out a study schedule that will work for you and allow you to continuously and consistently review your study materials.
+Plan a study schedule that will work for you and allow you to continuously and consistently review your study materials.
 Don’t jam all your studying into a few days or the first few weeks of studying.

 Keep Class Notes and Other Materials